elvinos/compilersCoursework/TemplateUCL/LatestBuild/ReportSections/section1.md

 ## Testing
 *alex*

-In order to fully test the JSON validator
+In order to fully test the JSON validator a range of different JSON input files were required.

 # Conclusions